Chennaipy/website/content/july-2015-meet-minutes.md

 src="http://photos2.meetupstatic.com/photos/event/b/0/d/6/global_440145270.jpeg"
 alt="Gaurav" /></a>

-Gaurav gave a talk on how Pandas Numpy and ScyLearn is used in data science.
+Gaurav gave a talk on how Pandas Numpy and Scikit Learn is used in data science.
 He analyzed various data based on Titanic disaster data.
 If I am right he uploaded the code to [kaggle](http://www.kaggle.com) to know how much accurate his prediction.

 ## Building Git From Scratch